Look - Keyboard-First Launcher#

 • In-app keyboard shortcut documentation

-• Toggle help screen with Cmd+H
+• Toggle help screen with Cmd/Ctrl+H

 Configuration#